MannLabs/alphadia/docs/methods/search_parameter_optimization.md

 ### Automatic optimization
 In automatic optimization the search space is reduced until an optimal value is detected.
 This optimization is curently performed for every raw file individually.
 The results of the optimization can be found in the [stats.tsv](<project:../methods/output-format.md>) file in the output directory.

-To activate automatic optimization for example for retention time, set `target_rt_tolerance` to `0.0`.
+To activate automatic optimization for a certain quantity, set the respective target to `0.0`, for example set `target_rt_tolerance=0.0` for automatic retention time optimization.

 :::{tip}
 We recommend to always use automatic optimization for retention time and ion mobility as set by default.
 For automatic optimization of mass tolerances we recommend using optimization in the first pass and then using the optimized values in the second pass.